robusta-dev/holmesgpt/README.md

 holmes investigate pagerduty --pagerduty-api-key <PLACEHOLDER_APIKEY>
 ```

-By default PagerDuty investigation results are displayed in the CLI itself.
-But you can use `--update --pagerduty-user-email <PLACEHOLDER_EMAIL>` to get the results as a comment in the PagerDuty issue.
+By default results are displayed in the CLI.
+Use `--update --pagerduty-user-email <PLACEHOLDER_EMAIL>` to get the results as a comment in the PagerDuty issue.
 Refer to the CLI help for more info.

 ![PagerDuty](./images/pagerduty-holmes-update.png)
 </details>